ebceran/Investment-Analysis/Top_6_Investment_Candidates_Blog.md

 Introduction

 In today's data-driven financial world, we often find ourselves obsessed with numbers: revenue, net margins, PE ratios, debt levels.
-But the more I study investment analysis, the more I realize:
+But the more I study investment analysis, the more I realise:

 > Numbers are necessary, but not enough.